Amineki6/Amineki6/README.md

 ## 💼 Work Experience
 ### Research Assistant | Data Lab, Jacobs University *(10/2024 - 03/2025)*
-- Developed a **scalable microservices-based Movie Recommendation System** using **Docker, Kafka, and Spring Boot**, ensuring efficient communication and real-time data processing.
+- Developed a **scalable microservices-based Recommender System** using **Docker, Kafka, and Spring Boot**, ensuring efficient communication and real-time data processing.
 - Implemented a **hybrid recommendation model**, optimizing **Precision@10 and Recall@10** metrics for better personalized recommendations.
 - Built an advanced **monitoring and evaluation framework** using **Prometheus, Grafana, and Locust** to track system performance, detect anomalies, and trigger dynamic model retraining.